nigelhorne/App-Test-Generator/README.md

 - Functional or OO mode (via `$new`)
 - Reproducible runs via `$seed` and configurable iterations via `$iterations`

-## EDGE CASE GENERATION

-In addition to purely random fuzz cases, the harness generates deterministic edge cases for parameters that declare `min`, `max` or `len` in their schema definitions.

-For each constraint, three edge cases are added:

-- Just inside the allowable range

-    This case should succeed, since it lies strictly within the bounds.

-- Exactly on the boundary

-    This case should succeed, since it meets the constraint exactly.

-- Just outside the boundary

-    This case is annotated with `_STATUS = 'DIES'` in the corpus and should cause the harness to fail validation or croak.

-Supported constraint types:

-- `number`, `integer`

-    Uses numeric values one below, equal to, and one above the boundary.

-- `string`

-    Uses strings of lengths one below, equal to, and one above the boundary.

-- `arrayref`

-    Uses references to arrays of with the number of elements one below, equal to, and one above the boundary.

-- `hashref`

-    Uses hashes with key counts one below, equal to, and one above the boundary (`min` = minimum number of keys, `max` = maximum number of keys).

-- `memberof` - arrayref of allowed values for a parameter

-    This example is for a routine called `input()` that takes two arguments: `status` and `level`.
-    `status` is a string that must have the value `ok`, `error` or `pending`.
-    The `level` argument is an integer that must be one of `1`, `5` or `111`.

-        ---
-        input:
-          status:
-            type: string
-            memberof:
-              - ok
-              - error
-              - pending
-          level:
-            type: integer
-            memberof:
-              - 1
-              - 5
-              - 111

-    The generator will automatically create test cases for each allowed value (inside the member list), and at least one value outside the list (which should die or `croak`, `_STATUS = 'DIES'`).
-    This works for strings, integers, and numbers.

-- `boolean` - automatic boundary tests for boolean fields

-        input:
-          flag:
-            type: boolean

-    The generator will automatically create test cases for 0 and 1; true and false; off and on, and values that should trigger `_STATUS = 'DIES'`.

-These edge cases are inserted automatically, in addition to the random fuzzing inputs, so each run will reliably probe boundary conditions without relying solely on randomness.

 # CONFIGURATION

 The configuration file is either a file that can be read by [Config::Abstraction](https://metacpan.org/pod/Config%3A%3AAbstraction) or a **trusted input** Perl file that should set variables with `our`.